KeeevinW/Student-Management-Website/README.md

 #### Username and Password

-For security measures, you should avoid including sensitive information in a public GitHub repository, so I replaced my MySQL username and password in the application.yml file with `${DB_USERNAME}` and `${DB_PASSWORD}`.
-To run this project, you should add your MySQL username and password to your shell configuration file as environment variables
+For security measures, do not include sensitive information in a public GitHub repository, the MySQL username and password in the `application.yml` file with `${DB_USERNAME}` and `${DB_PASSWORD}`.
+To run this project, you should add your MySQL username and password to your shell configuration file as environment variables:
 ```sh
 export DB_USERNAME=your_database_username
 export DB_PASSWORD=your_database_password